 6.2.4 LI at UDM for 5G

 In 5G packet core network, the UDM provides the unified data management for UE.
-The UDM shall have LI capabilities to generate the target UE's service area registration related xIRI.
+The UDM shall have a IRI-POI to generate the target UE's service area registration related xIRI.
 See clause 7.2.2 for the details.

 6.2.5 LI at SMSF